Basic Craft of Turnshoes - $5.00

 Avril Hart and Susan North.
 Offers a rare, close-up look at the exquisite, labor-intensive details seen in find historical clothing.
 Drawing from the V&A’s fabulous collection, this book contains a gallery of full color photos, accompanied by clear line drawings showing the construction of the completed garment, and a text that sets each in the context of its time.
 Oversize trade paper, glossary, selected readings, 224pp.
 Victoria & Albert Museum

-Seventeenth Century Women’s Dress Patterns, Book One - $65 (temporarily out of stock)
+Seventeenth Century Women’s Dress Patterns, Book One - $65 Out of Print

-Seventeenth Century Women’s Dress Patterns, Book TWO - $65 – coming SOON!
+Seventeenth Century Women’s Dress Patterns, Volume 2 - $65

 Steampunk Style Jewelry - $24.99